 Stomach is Gassy and Bloated?
 Here are the 30 Common Causes

-- This study discovered that patients with irritable bowel syndrome and inflammatory bowel disease experienced significantly less bloating when following a low-FODMAP diet, which limits specific types of carbohydrates.
-(1)
+- Patients with irritable bowel syndrome and inflammatory bowel disease had less bloating when following a low-FODMAP diet (1).

-- A study found that a herbal preparation containing fennel and caraway seeds reduced symptoms of bloating in individuals with functional dyspepsia.
-(2)
+- Herbal preparation containing fennel and caraway seeds reduced symptoms of bloating in individuals with functional dyspepsia (2).

 What is it about eating that seems to cause our bodies to react in such a variety of ways?
 We appear to have an infinite variety of responses.
 It makes sense that we would associate our stomach problems with the food we eat given the wide range of responses, both positive and negative.
 This article will examine 30 of the typical causes of gassy and bloated stomach and offer some possible treatments.